 In the United States, ‘color’ is preferred.
 For example:

 If you are writing for a Canadian or British company, you will use ‘colour.’
-For example:

 When trying to decide between ‘color’ vs ‘colour,’ you need to consider your and your reader’s location.
 If you are writing for an audience in the United States, you should use ‘color.’